danielnelson37/problem-set-2_1/fellow-submissions/Paul-Sobers.md

 Answer: To be _truthy_  is a value that is considered to be true and _falsy_ is a value that is considered to false.
 Everything is considered true unless you set that value to false.
 The six values of _falsy_ are `False`,`0`,`""`,`null`,`undefined`,and `Nan`.

 11. Evaluate the following expressions using JavaScripts implicit coercion rules.
 Then, in one sentence, explain what coercions were applied and why:
-  * `8 * null`  = 0 because null has a 0 value and 8 * 0 is 0.
+  * `8 * null`  = 0 because null is coerced to 0 and 8 * 0 is 0.
-  * `"5" - 1`  = 4 because the substract operator recoginize the string'5' has a number and substracted the value.
+  * `"5" - 1`  = 4 because the substract operator coerces both operands to numbers before performing the operation.
-  * `"5" + 1` = "51" because the add operator does not recoginize the string'5' as a number and just puts the 2 values together.
+  * `"5" + 1` = "51".
+Because "5" is a string, the addition operator will coerce both operands to string and concatenate them.
-  * `true + false` = 1 because true has a vaule of 1 and false has a value of 0 so 1 + 0 = 1.
+  * `true + false` = 1 because true is coerced to 1 and false is coerced 0 so 1 + 0 = 1.
-  * `"i am" + undefined` = "i amundefined " because the add operator just place together because it is not 2 numbers.
+  * `"i am" + undefined` = "i amundefined " because "i am" is a string and the addition operator coerced them.
-  * `5 + undefined` = NaN because undefined is falsey so it doesnt have a number value.
+  * `5 + undefined` = NaN because The addition operand will coerce undefined to a number.
+Undefined coerces to Nan.
+Anything plus undefined will return NaN.

 12. What will each line of the following code return?